This fact sheet was updated 11/8/2020.

 Rabies is not known to infect birds or reptiles.

 Rabies is currently found on every continent except Antarctica and was likely introduced to North America from Europe around the 1700s.
 The United Kingdom and Japan have successfully eradicated rabies.
 Some other island nations are also free of the disease.

 There are multiple strains of the virus associated with specific wildlife species.
-The raccoon strain is most common in the eastern United States.
+The Eastern raccoon strain is most common in the eastern United States.
 Skunk rabies is more common in the central United States and California, while fox rabies is found in Texas, Arizona, and Alaska.
 Although raccoon rabies is very common in New England, this strain of the virus has only been reported in three cases of human infection.
-Most human cases in the United States and Canada are caused by bat rabies.
-Bats are a particular concern because their teeth are so small that people often do not realize that they have been bitten.
+Most human cases in the United States and Canada are caused by bat-strain rabies.
+Bats are a particular concern because they are active at night and their teeth are so small that people often do not realize that they have been bitten.